UDC-GAC/MARTA/marta/profiler/README.md

 by executing many programs or kernels and analyzing their performance.
 This tool has been created to automate this task.

-This part of MARTA is meant for:
+This module of MARTA toolkit is meant for:

 - Compiling kernels with different configurations, regarding: loop stride, datasizes, etc.
 - Execute and time those kernels.
 There is also the possibility of measuring hardware counters using PAPI/C interface.
-- Create a CSV/pandas (python) DataFrame with all the configurations and results obtained in the execution.
+- Create a CSV file with all the configurations and results obtained from the execution.

 ## Requirements